CDCgov/prime-simplereport/README.md

 - `yarn e2e`
   - This will run cypress with default values and display Cypress logs.
 - `yarn e2e:open`
-  - this will open an interactive test runner that lets you select browsers
+  - This will open an interactive test runner that lets you select browsers
   - Additional requirement: To use this command you need to set the WIREMOCK_URL env var in your command line.
     - Set this for macOS
         - `WIREMOCK_URL=http://host.docker.internal:8088`
     - Set this for Linux operating systems (if you have a non standard networking setup, set it to whatever IP will point to your local machine).
         - `WIREMOCK_URL=http://172.17.0.1:8088`
 - `yarn e2e:verbose`
-  - this will run cypress with default values and display Cypress, API, DB, Frontend, and Nginx logs.
+  - This will run cypress with default values and display Cypress, API, DB, Frontend, and Nginx logs.

 See the [Cypress documentation](https://docs.cypress.io/api/table-of-contents) for writing new tests.
 If you need to generate new Wiremock mappings for external services, see [this wiki page](https://github.com/CDCgov/prime-simplereport/wiki/WireMock).